helenahagman/bay-lake-winery/README.md

 - Ensure sufficient color contrasts
 - Use images that fit the purpose
 - Add hover functionality on menu items and buttons
-- Use icons for social media links instead of text
+- Use icons where possible (ex. shopping cart)
-- Maintain the same layout on all main pages
+- Maintain the same layout on all pages

 ## Technology